Fort Worth police investigate arrest caught on video

 "Why not?" the officer said.

 The video showed the argument escalating.
 The officer wrestled Craig and her daughter to the pavement and handcuffed them.
-He pulled out a stun gun but it was unclear if he used it.
+He pulled out a stun gun but it was unclear whether he used it.

 The officer placed those two females into a squad car.
 Someone screamed, "I just recorded everything!" but it's not clear if that was the camera operator.
 The officer moved toward the camera and said, "OK, you're going to jail, too."
 The video shook and stopped.